 Generally speaking, there are several types of divinities who inhabit the spheres above and below the human realm.
-The most powerful are the Buddhist gods (devas and brahmas).
-Additionally, there are other lower level divinities that can be found in the human realm such as nagas, kinnaras and garudas.
-Finally, the Dharmapala can dwell in the upper realms but also in hell.
+The most powerful are the gods e.g. Devas and Brahmas.
+Other divinities such as nagas, kinnaras and garudas can be found in the human realm.

 - Kinnaras – mythical half human, half bird creatures that come from the Himalayas and assist humans in times of trouble.
 They are in a perpetual state of bliss and are always dancing and singing.

 - Garudas – the garudas are giant birds who are enemies of the nagas and are often depicted grasping a snake in their claws.
 They have limited divine characteristics and some can take human form if necessary.

 - Dharmapala – this is a Sanskrit word that translates literally as “Protector of the Dharma”.
 Dharmapala are actually Buddhas or Bodhisattvas that have taken the form of fierce protectors of the faith e.g. Yamantaka.

 - Amitabha Buddha (Infinite Light and Life)